demisto/content/Packs/ML/Scripts/DBotPredictOutOfTheBoxV2/README.md

 | Tags | phishing, ml |
 | Cortex XSOAR Version | 5.5.0 |

+## Dependencies

+---
+This script uses the following commands and scripts.

+* GetMLModelEvaluation
+* DBotPredictPhishingWords

+## Used In

+---
+This script is used in the following playbooks and scripts.

+* VerifyOOBV2Predictions-Test
+* DbotPredictOufOfTheBoxTestV2
+* Phishing - Machine Learning Analysis

 ## Inputs

 ---

 | **Argument Name** | **Description** |